capjan/CoreLib/Core/Doc/Parser/AttributeBasedOptions.md

-﻿# CLI Options with Attributes (as Fronted for the NDesk)
+﻿# CLI Options with Attributes

 Inspired by other attribute based command line argument parsers I added a attribute based frontend to the already included [NDesk Options](./NDeskOptions.md) command line parser.